UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/temp.md

 Yes, it was the first time that it really felt like that to me.
 I’m sure they didn’t see it that way.
 They just thought that I didn’t have enough experience.
-And yet I think that if a man with my experience had been in that position, it would have been entirely different.
+And yet I think that if a man with my experience had been i[n that position, it would have been entirely different.
 But having just had the breath kicked out of me, I couldn’t even say that to them.

-### Ideas about Women in Technology, Founding the Institute for Women and Technology
+### Ideas abou[t Women in Technology, Founding the Institute for Women and Technology

 So then I went off and spent a year or so building a project called the Diversity Collection.
 I decided to go off and work entirely on